As she reflects on her mum’s beautiful life, Rhianna has just one goal: to make sure no family is denied the support they desperately need.

 “When Mum told us that she had younger onset dementia… She was calm… trying to be strong.
 But as a health worker, I knew it was serious.” says Rhianna, just 25 at the time.

-Females in Australia are more likely to die of dementia than almost any other cause.
+Females in Australia are more likely to die of dementia than any other cause.
 We need to do more to support our women and their families – and one day find a cure.

 Dementia took away Rhonda’s career.
 It impacted her speech, thinking and life skills, co-ordination, and memories – even the ability to potter safely in her garden.